Our Current Schedule

 If you need technical assistance with finding our livestream, please call our church office at 937-293-7500 an hour before services.

-Although the next few weeks will likely involve unique formats and scheduling of our services, the ministry responsibilities, both locally and around the world, will continue.
-Let’s be faithful in our giving, whether that be in person on Sunday or electronically.
+Through all of COVID19 the ministry responsibilities, both locally and around the world, have continued.
+Let’s continue to be faithful in our giving, whether that be in person on Sunday or electronically.
 You can give securely online at gracebaptistofkettering.org/give or by sending in your offering by mail.